 STEP 2 Look up the message templates under the list of standard entities such that the selected entity matches the entity (either logically or by type) for which the automation rule is being created.

-If it doesn't seem to inform the correct message, you can create a new message template right now.
+You may also choose to create a new message template instead.
 Just follow the steps in the article Create Message Templates.

 Activating the automation rule